2019–20 Arsenal W.F.C. season: December–February

 Vivianne Miedema (pictured against Lewes) scored six goals and assisted four against Bristol City.
 She claimed the league's topscorer title for the second year running.

 When Bristol City returned to Meadow Park for the league on 1 December, Arsenal continued where they left off in the League Cup 10 days prior.
-In a new record win for the Women's Super League, the Gunners put 11 goals past Bristol, in what could only be described as a Miedema masterclass.
+In a new record win for the WSL, the Gunners put 11 goals past Bristol, in what could only be described as a Miedema masterclass.
 In her 70 minutes on the pitch, she scored six and assisted another four goals: two scored by Evans, and one each by Williamson and Nobbs.
 Miedema was thus involved in all ten goals scored when she was on the pitch.
 After being substituted, two further goals were scored: one by Mitchell - who substituted on for Miedema and one by Bristol's Yana Daniels, who put away a penalty rebound ending the game in 11–1.

 A week later on 8 December Arsenal went to Adams Park to take on Reading in the league.
 After a slow start (first 30 minutes) in which Reading played a high press, making it difficult for Arsenal to execute their game plan, Miedema was the first to score.
 Ten minutes later Little finished a superbe team-goal, engineered by her with one-touch passing between her, Nobbs and Williamson.
 After the break, not much changed for the scoreline until the first minute of extra time when Miedema dinked the ball over the keeper into the net after a long pass by Van de Donk, ending the game in 0–3.

 In the last game of 2019, Arsenal traveled to Everton on 15 December for their league game.
 Game started off well, Miedema scoring the first inside 15 minutes.
 Halfway through the first half, Gabrielle George collided with Mead causing the latter to be stretchered off the field, letting Arsenal fans - all to familiar with injuries over the last seasons - fear the worst.
 The second half produced the result: a Little penalty, another Miedema goal and an Everton goal by Chloe Kelly ending the game in 1–3.
 Luckily for the Gunners, Arsenal later reported that after taking x-rays of her leg, Mead's injuries weren't as bad as they seemed during the game - only sustaining bruising to her lower leg.